meg768/rpi-wifi-connection/README.md

 - **options.ssid**     - Specifies the network name.
 - **options.psk**      - Specifies the password.
 - **options.timeout**  - Specifies the number of milliseconds to wait for connection.
-Default is 30000.
+Default is 60 seconds (60000).

 ````javascript
 var Wifi = require('rpi-wifi-connection');